-As with so many tales of hauntings, the story of Lisheen includes an ominous curse.
+As with so many tales of hauntings, the story of Lisheen, located in Tipperary, Ireland, includes an ominous curse.
 Unlike most other famous haunted castles, Lisheen, with construction completed around 1840, really isn't that old.
 However, the original landlords of the castle reportedly caused a great deal of suffering for the tenants who worked the land.
 It's said they charged incredibly high rent for the meager dwellings many of the townspeople lived in, and they were quick to evict entire families when they could no longer pay.
 The landlords of Lisheen had no pity for the poor, and needless to say, a lot of tragedy and death befell those who found themselves literally out in the cold.
 As the story goes, a widow who had been pushed to the brink of ruin laid a curse upon Lisheen and those who dwelt there, condemning them to walk the castle for all eternity.

 Eventually the castle was abandoned after a fire in 1921, and it fell into complete disrepair.
 This only added to the mystique of the Lisheen haunted ruins.
 In many areas of the castle, only fragments of the stone walls remained and were eventually covered in overgrowth.
 After the fire, the entire place emitted a feeling of foreboding.